 The Code on Civil Procedure only contains a few general rules on the matter.
 It authorises courts to request advance payment of the expected court fees of a claim before starting proceedings.
-Additionally, the claimant may be ordered to post security (either in cash or in the form of a guarantee from a bank with a branch in Switzerland or from an insurance company authorised to operate in Switzerland) for the defendant's costs (see Question 11).
+Additionally, the claimant may be ordered by the court (on motion of the defendant) to post security (either in cash or in the form of a guarantee from a bank with a branch in Switzerland or from an insurance company authorised to operate in Switzerland) for the defendant's costs (see Question 11).